Infinituum17/KeyboardSpecialCharacters/README.md

 #### Step 4:
 Voilà 🥳 the file is now converted into an executable that you can run.

+### NOTE:
+The executable must be put inside a folder with the icon file downloaded from the project.

 #### Bonus step: 'Execute on startup' configuration ⬆️
 Press `WIN + r` and type `shell:startup` inside the box that appears.

-When a folder opens up, put your executable there.
+When a folder opens up, put your executable there, with the icon file.

 Now the file will be executed everytime you boot up your computer 🥳